jgalvalisi/airflow/ETL-Process/readme.md

 ### Superset

-- Execute the Superset image with Docker
+- Star a Superset instance with Docker in port 8088.
 - Access with your local host and add a Database connection.
 - When we've done that, we will be able to answer the following business questions: